echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 ## Endpoint security limits

-(Editorial note: Elaborate on endpoint security complications as {{I-D.draft-taddei-smart-cless-introduction}} as well as {{MAGECART}} {{MITB}} {{MITB-MITRE}} {{MALVERTISING}} showed that in some cases, the only way to detect an attack is through the use of network-based security.
+Editorial note: Elaborate on endpoint security complications as
+{{I-D.draft-taddei-smart-cless-introduction}} as well as {{MAGECART}}
+{{MITB}} {{MITB-MITRE}} {{MALVERTISING}} showed that in some cases, the only way to detect an attack is through the use of network-based security.
 The loss of visibility of the SNI data will make it much harder to detect attacks.
 The endpoints components (operating system, applications, browsers, etc.) cannot be judge and jury.)

 ## Network management

 (Editorial note: this is a placeholder for future issues)

-## Future operational deployment issues due to the introduction of the Client Facing servers themselves
+## Future operational deployment issues due to the introduction of the
+Client Facing servers

 (Editorial note: this is a placeholder for future issues;

 *  Consolidation considerations - the use of ECH may accelerate the move of content away from standalone servers and on to CDNs, reducing infrastructure resilience.

 *  What happens if Client Facing servers are controlled by malicious actors?

 *  The Client Facing servers are acting as a new category of middleboxes.
 In this shift left movement, until the attack surface is minimal and complexities are removed, you have to rely on third parties for inspection.
 In these conditions, on which basis can they be more trusted than any other middleboxes?
 Is this creating a concentration problem?

 )

 ## Issues pushing protection to endpoints

 The solution to lack of network visibility is often to move the security/safety tool to the client.
 This works acceptably well in some circumstances, for example on Windows desktops.
 However, many safety tools on Android and IOS (particularly 3rd party parental controls) rely on the self same network technology.
 Usually this is a proxy running locally, which obviates the issue s of unreliability and cost for a mobile device, but retains all the challenges of inspection on-network when it comes to issues like ECH.

 ## Migration issues

 (Editorial note: this is a placeholder for future issues;

 *  If ECH is enforced what are the solutions to all the above problems and what are the migration paths?

 )